sourcegraph/about/handbook/engineering/campaigns/goals.md

 **Outcome**
 - N3% of users creating 100+ campaigns report success

-## Broad campaigns adoption and great developer experience
+## Objective: Broad campaigns adoption and great developer experience
 We want to make it so that campaigns is easy to onboard and use not only for a few power users, but also for all software engineers.
 This is a key limitation of existing in-house tooling at out customers.

 **Outcomes**